 - Functional illness, such as constipation, diarrhea, vomiting, belching and flatulence

 - Upset stomach and Infections of the gastrointestinal tract caused by viruses, bacteria, fungi and protozoa

 - Inflammatory bowel disease (IBD), including Crohn’s disease and ulcerative colitis

 - Peptic ulcer disease and Helicobacter pylori

 Gastroenterologists are experts on the colon and provide colorectal cancer screening at the North Hills Endoscopy Center located within Fayetteville Diagnostic Clinic.
 Colorectal cancer is the second leading cause of cancer deaths in both men and women in the United States.
 Yet if discovered early, it can be up to 90% curable.

-What age should I start colon cancer screening?
+When should I start colon screening?

 - Men and women who are at average risk for colon cancer are advised to schedule regular colonoscopies beginning at age 50 and at 10-year intervals thereafter.

 - African American men and women are at an increased risk and are advised to schedule screening colonoscopies at age 45 and at 10-year intervals thereafter.